rustyscreeps/screeps-game-api/cargo-screeps/README.md

 Configured in `[build]` config section.
 No required settings.

-1. run https://github.com/koute/cargo-web to actually build rust source
+1. run `cargo-web build --release` to build the rust source
 2. strip off header / surrounding function `cargo-web` generates for a generic JS file to load from web or from local filesystem
 3. append initialization call using bytes from `require('<compiled module name>')`